 Other natural remedies for this all too common problem include one-half teaspoon of powdered psyllium seed mixed into your cat's food twice per day.
 Heinerman also recommends fresh or dried fruits, such as figs, dates, prunes, bananas, and berries.

 Another recommendation is wheat or barley grass, mixing one-half teaspoon with every feeding.
-You can grow these grasses for your cat as well.
+You can grow these grasses for your cat to chew on as well.

 Before feeding any food or plant matter to your cat, check a reliable source for poison information.
 Many people are surprised to learn that grapes and raisins are poisonous to cats, as are varieties of lily.